A simulation tool for MRPC telescopes of the EEE project: The Simulation Tool

 The simulation tool used for modeling the EEE telescopes is based on the GEMC \cite{gemc} framework which provides a simple way to build up a user-defined geometry and hit description.
 Detector and building structures are implemented using the standard GEANT volume description.
 The program handles multiple input/output format and provides a graphical interface to visualize the detector and the hits in active and passive volumes (see figure \ref{geo}).

-GEMC supports the use of an external event generator, with data in the Lund format, and it is provided with an internal event generator based on the model described in Ref.\cite{egpar} to generate the single-muon distribution.
+GEMC supports the use of an external event generator, with data written in the Lund format, and it is provided with an internal event generator based on the model described in Ref.\cite{egpar} used in this work to generate the single-muon distribution.
 The used parametrization is able to well reproduce the existing measurements \cite{egpar}.
 The absolute muon flux normalization, used in this simulation, is the one reported in the PDG \cite{pdg}.

 MRPC response was parametrized on the base of the measured performance of the chambers \cite{degruttola}.
-In particular, the algorithm mimicking the avalanche propagation in the gas is effectively described by a cone with vertex generated at the interaction point in the chamber and developing downwards.
-The room hosting the detector is parameterized by a customizable box of concrete.
+In particular, the algorithm mimicking the avalanche propagation in the gas is effectively described by a cone with vertex generated at the interaction point in the chamber and developing toward the anode (in this case positioned downwards).
+The room hosting the detector is parameterized by a possible box of concrete.
 Of course, more complicated geometries are customizable too, as one can see in the left and central panels of Figure \ref{geo}, where the room hosting the EEE telescope is located in a building on a steep mountain side, as it really is for one of the EEE telescopes.

 The information generated by GEMC and necessary to reconstruct the muon track is: the total number of hits for each chamber; the coordinates of the strips giving signals; the signal time from the generation point to the edges of the chamber.
 By using this information the simulation program is able to write output data files which are then fed to the usual EEE reconstruction chain.
 The reconstruction code efficiency is found higher than 99\%.